cairis-platform/cairis/docs/architecturalpatterns.rst

 .. figure:: ArchitecturalPatternsTable.jpg
    :alt: Architectural Patterns table

 -  Select the Requirements / Architectural Patterns table to view the table of Architectural Patterns.
 The table provides a summary of the Damage-Effort Ratios for Interfaces, Channels, and Untrusted Surfaces.
-These metrics are explained in more details [here](http://reports-archive.adm.cs.cmu.edu/anon/isr2011/CMU-ISR-11-121.pdf).
+These metrics are explained in more details `here <http://reports-archive.adm.cs.cmu.edu/anon/isr2011/CMU-ISR-11-121.pdf>`_.

 -  To create a new Architectural Pattern in CAIRIS, click on the Add button to open the Architectural Pattern form.